Prayer for Israel and Palestine at this time Click here for more details

 • The videos.
 There are five of these, each 15-20 minutes long.

-The videos and guidance notes are also available on new discipleship app, 'Fruitful' which is now launched.
-They can also be accessed via our Diocesan YouTube channel here (with a trailer video embedded below).
+The videos and guidance notes are also available to view and download on our discipleship app, 'fruitful'.
+They can also be accessed via our Diocesan YouTube channel here.
+See more about 'fruitful' below.

 • Opening time of prayer